I’m a mom, a wife, a lifelong South Texan, and a committed conservative.

 Kristin Luckey – A Resilient Voice for District 37

-My name is Kristin Luckey, and I am proud to call Harlingen, Texas, my lifelong home.
-My story, like many in the Rio Grande Valley, is one of resilience.
-Life has had its challenges, but each obstacle has only strengthened my determination to get back up and keep moving forward.
+My name is Kristin Luckey, and I am proud to call Harlingen, Texas, my lifelong home, as did four generations before me.
+Like many families in the Rio Grande Valley, my story is one of resilience.
+Life has brought challenges, but each one has strengthened my determination to get back up, work harder, and continue serving others.

-Raised in a blended family, I grew up surrounded by hard work and perseverance.
-My father and stepfather were farmers, and my mother, stepmother, and grandmothers were strong women who led by example in their communities.
-From them, I learned independence, service, and grit.
+I was raised in a blended family surrounded by hard work and perseverance.
+My father and stepfather were farmers, and my mother, stepmother, and grandmothers were strong women who led by example in their homes and communities.
+From them, I learned independence, grit, faith, and the importance of serving where you are planted.

 I graduated from Harlingen South High School and went on to earn certifications in social media management, public relations, and nonprofit education through UT, UTRGV, and LSU.
-Later, while raising three young children and working full-time, I graduated Summa Cum Laude from Southern Careers Institute with a certification in Medical Coding and Billing, a reminder that with faith and determination, anything is possible.
+Later, while raising three young children and working full-time, I graduated Summa Cum Laude from Southern Careers Institute with a certification in Medical Coding and Billing.
+That season of my life reinforced a truth I still believe.
+With faith, discipline, and determination, anything is possible.

-I am blessed to be married to a retired U.S. Fish and Wildlife Law Enforcement Zone Officer, who also served in the U.S. Army 82nd Airborne Division and as a U.S. Border Patrol agent.
-Together we raised a blended family of five, all now grown and beginning their own journeys.
+I am blessed to be married to a retired U.S. Fish and Wildlife Law Enforcement Zone Officer who also served in the U.S. Army 82nd Airborne Division and as a U.S. Border Patrol agent.
+Together, we raised a blended family of five children, all now grown and beginning their own journeys.

-Looking ahead, my goal is simple: to be a strong, conservative voice in Austin who truly represents District 37.
-I will listen, fight for our families, and ensure our community’s voice is heard loud and clear at the State Capitol.
+My goal is simple.
+To be a strong conservative voice in Austin who truly represents District 37.
+I will listen, fight for our families, protect our land and way of life, and ensure our community’s voice is heard loud and clear at the State Capitol.

 District 37 deserves a leader who won’t back down.